cockroachlabs-field/cockroachdb-jdbc/docs/DESIGN.md

 ### Serialization Conflicts

-The JDBC driver can (optionally) perform internal retries of failed transactions due to serialization conflicts denoted by the `40001` [state code](https://github.com/pgjdbc/pgjdbc/blob/master/pgjdbc/src/main/java/org/postgresql/util/PSQLState.java).
+The JDBC driver can (optionally) perform internal© retries of failed transactions due to serialization conflicts denoted by the `40001` [state code](https://github.com/pgjdbc/pgjdbc/blob/master/pgjdbc/src/main/java/org/postgresql/util/PSQLState.java).

 Serialization conflict (40001) errors are safe to retry by the client, or in this case driver.
 Safe, in